kyverno/chainsaw/website/docs/intro.md

 Chainsaw is a tool developed to **run end to end tests in [Kubernetes](https://kubernetes.io) clusters**.

-!!! info "How it works"

 It is meant to test [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator) work as expected by running a sequence of test steps for:

 - creating resources
 - and asserting operators react (or not) in the expected way.

 ## Why we made it ?

-While developing [Kyverno](https://kyverno.io) we needed to run end to end tests to make sure our admission controller worked as expected.
+While developing [Kyverno](https://kyverno.io) we need to run end to end tests to make sure our admission controller works as expected.

 !!! info "A typical Kyverno end to end test"